A component has a lifecycle managed by Angular.

 A component-only hook.

 Cleanup just before Angular destroys the directive/component.
-Unsubscribe observables and detach event handlers to avoid memory leaks.
+Unsubscribe Observables and detach event handlers to avoid memory leaks.

 Called just before Angular destroys the directive/component.

-Interface are optional (technically)
+Interfaces are optional (technically)

 Fortunately, they aren't necessary.
 You don't have to add the lifecycle hook interfaces to directives and components to benefit from the hooks themselves.